Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: A Unified Convergence Analysis

-Note that ${\Psi_1}(\x,\y)$ consists of two parts: $\widetilde{\Phi}(\x)$ measures how well $\x$ is minimizing the objective function and $\widetilde{\Phi}(\x) -\widetilde{f}(\x,\y) $ measures how far $\y$ is from the maximizer of the inner maximization problem of \eqref{eq:perturb} given $\x$.
-Therefore, if the algorithm proceeds properly, the value of the function ${\Psi_1}(\x,\y) $ should steadily decrease.
-The crux of our proof lies in establishing the descent of this potential function.
-In the following lemma, we give a basic descent estimate on the Lyapunov function.
+Note that ${\Psi_1^t}(\x,\y)$ consists of two parts: $\Phi_t(\x)$ measures how well $\x$ is minimizing the objective function and $\Phi_t(\x) -f_t(\x,\y) $ measures how far $\y$ is from the maximizer of the inner maximization problem of \eqref{eq:perturb} given $\x$.
+Therefore, if the algorithm proceeds properly, the value of the function ${\Psi_1^t}(\x,\y) $ should steadily decrease.
+The crux of our proof lies in establishing the descent of this Lyapunov function.
+In the following lemma, we give a basic descent estimate on the Lyapunov function in \cref{eq:potential}.
+For simplicity, we write $\Psi_{1}^t:=\Psi_1^t(\x^{t},\y^{t})$.